Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 Action type 'pagination'
 ------------------------
-This type of actions is available since version 0.7.0.
-These actions add iconui buttons directly to pagination control of current grid (datatable).
-They may be applied to the whole grid or to the selected grid rows, similarly to `Action type 'button'`_.
+Actions of ``pagination`` type adds iconui buttons directly to pagination control of the current grid (datatable).
+These actions may be applied to the whole grid or to the selected grid rows, similarly to `Action type 'button'`_.

 The following built-in actions of this type are implemented: